Tina Modotti: Photographer Made Revolutionary

 Phase 4: The Photographer

 Robo’s friend Ricardo Gómez Robelo became the head of Mexico’s Ministry of Education’s Fine Arts Department in 1921 and subsequently promised Robo a job and a studio in the country.
 Robo left in December while Tina, already romantically involved with Weston, was meant to join him in February.
 She didn’t make it on time – Robo died of smallpox.
-She was not alone for long, however, as she joined the Mexican Muralists movement and befriended David Alfaro Siqueiros, Diego Rivera, Clemente Orozco, and Xavier Guerrero, becoming their photographer of choice.
+She was not alone for long, however, as she joined the Mexican Muralists movement and befriended David Alfaro Siqueiros, Diego Rivera, José Clemente Orozco, and Xavier Guerrero, becoming their photographer of choice.
 Her photographs were featured in the magazine El Machete, co-founded by Rivera.
 Moreover, Weston joined her soon after, and together they opened a photography studio.
 Weston photographed landscapes, and Modotti photographed people.

 Phase 5: The Communist

 Do you remember how Tina Modotti was moved by her younger siblings’ suffering?
 Her sensitivity to social issues found an outlet in a growing political consciousness in Mexico.
-The camera accompanied her across the country, becoming her “prosthetic extension,” which allowed her to make a statement about injustice and poverty reigning in Mexico.
-In 1929 she mounted an exhibition which was advertised as “The First Revolutionary Photographic Exhibition In Mexico”.
-Moreover, in 1925, she joined a Communist organization – International Red Aid – and met the leaders of the Mexican Communist Party (with whom she eventually had love affairs as Weston returned to California).
+The camera accompanied her across the country, becoming her “prosthetic extension” which allowed her to make a statement about injustice and poverty reigning in Mexico.
+In 1929 she mounted an exhibition that was advertised as “The First Revolutionary Photographic Exhibition In Mexico”.
+Moreover, in 1925 she joined a Communist organization – International Red Aid – and met the leaders of the Mexican Communist Party (with whom she eventually had love affairs as Weston returned to California).
 They were Xavier Guerrero, Julio Antonio Mella, and Vittorio Vidali.
 She became a member of the party in 1927.

 Phase 6: Maria